 You weren't put on this earth just to look good.
 How boring would that be?
 Your body is what your brain uses to interact with the world.
 If you're going to judge yourself, judge your brain.

-About a year ago, I read an article about a woman who finally reached her goal weight a few months before her death.
+A few years ago, I read an article about a woman who finally reached her goal weight a few months before her death.
 Back in the 70s, she joined some program that told her what she should weigh and she spent decade after decade trying to get there.
 Everyone quoted in the article praised her determination and dedication.
 She died of natural causes, which means that she probably wasn't too healthy when she hit that goal.
-And yet she and her loved ones celebrated.
+And yet she and her loved ones celebrated her weight.
 And this?
 This is what lands this woman in the newspaper?
 Sigh.

 What do you want to be celebrated for when you're gone?
 I'm a good cook, can make anyone laugh, and if you have trouble standing up for yourself I'll do it for you.
 If anyone at my funeral talks about my weight instead of those things, I'm going to haunt them.
 Name 3 of your best non-physical qualities.
 Write them down and tape them to your bathroom mirror as a reminder.